nishantdharav09/StudentPerformanceAI/README.md

 python -m streamlit run src/app.py

-Option 2:- extact the zip file and extract all file and dubble click on "run_app.bat" to run project
+Option 2:- Go to the GitHub repository, download the ZIP file, extract all the files, and double-click run_app.bat to run the project.

 📊 How It Works